CyberMonitor/orquestra-docs/v1/content/qe-cli/get-workflow-details.md

 ---
 title: Get Workflow Details
-description: How to get a detailed visual output of your workflow execution
+summary: Check in on the status of your workflow in the quantum engine
 weight: 4
 ---